Find Affordable College Courses

 158 Yearly Graduations

 University of Delaware comes in at #2 on our list of the most popular colleges offering bachelor's degrees in behavioral aspects of health.
-Each year, around 23,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,980 per year, while in-state graduate students, on average, pay $17,100 per year.
-During the 2020-2021 academic year, 158 people received their bachelor's degree in behavioral aspects of health from UD.
-About 86% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,040 per year, while in-state graduate students, on average, pay $18,504 per year.
+During the most recent year for which we have data, 158 people received their bachelor's degree in behavioral aspects of health from UD.

 84 Yearly Graduations

 University of Houston - Downtown comes in at #3 on our list of the most popular colleges offering bachelor's degrees in behavioral aspects of health.
 Roughly 15,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $5,882 per year, while in-state graduate students, on average, pay $8,073 per year.
-For the 2020-2021 academic year, 84 bachelor's degrees were handed out to behavioral aspects of health majors at UH Downtown.
-Of these students, 93% were women and 86% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $6,080 per year, while in-state graduate students, on average, pay $8,073 per year.
+During the most recent year for which we have data, 84 people received their bachelor's degree in behavioral aspects of health from UH Downtown.
+Around 91% of these students were from an underrepresented racial-ethnic group, and 89% were women.

 #4